heyitschrisw/eplansoft-interview/README.md

 Modify file path within the <Document /> component in App.js to read a specific pdf file.

 ### Features
+Generate rectangle annotators using the 'New' button on the top left corner.

-Rectangle annotator can be resized and dragged around the screen to highlight areas on the document.
+Rectangle annotators can be resized and dragged around the screen to highlight areas on the document.